mricho/ComfyUI-HQ-Image-Save-Download/README.md

 ### Implementation Details for Local EXR Save

 The image processing steps (tonemapping, color channel reordering, and alpha inversion) for the local EXR download feature are intentionally similar to the existing EXR file saving mechanism.
 The primary difference is that instead of writing the processed image data directly to a file using `cv.imwrite`, the new functionality uses `cv.imencode` to obtain the EXR image data in a memory buffer, which is then base64 encoded for transmission to the frontend.

+### Implementation Details for Local Tiff Save

+For the local TIFF download feature, the image data is prepared by scaling it to 16-bit unsigned integers, similar to the existing TIFF file saving mechanism.
+Instead of writing directly to a file using `imageio.imwrite`, the new functionality uses `imageio.imwrite` with an `io.BytesIO` buffer to obtain the TIFF image data in memory, which is then base64 encoded for transmission to the frontend.